-Oregano - immune support, fights bacteria and viruses, antiseptic for respiratory system
+Oregano - immune support (bacteria and viruses), antiseptic for respiratory system

-Thyme ct linalool - immune support, fights bacteria, fungus, infection or virus
+Thyme ct linalool - immune support (bacteria, fungus, infection or virus)

 Basil - relaxing for spastic muscles and stimulates nerves and the adrenal cortex

-Cypress - anti-bacterial, -infectious, -microbial, diuretic, decongestant for lymphatic
+Cypress - immune support (bacteria, infection), antimicrobial, diuretic, decongestant for lymphatic

 Birch - anti-inflammatory for bones, muscles and joints, decongestant for lymphatic

-Marjoram - relaxing for spastic muscles, relieves cramps, aches and pains
+Marjoram - relaxing for spastic muscles, soothes cramps, aches and pains

 Peppermint - anti-inflammatory, calm nerves, respiratory congestion